albx79/campagnamica/README.md

 Just paste into the textarea the CSV provided by WooCommerce.
 The corresponding labels will appear under it.
 You can then copy the labels, and paste them into the word processor of your choosing.
-If there are too many labels and selecting them with the mouse is cumbersome, you can click outside of the textarea and press Ctrl-A (Cmd-A on MacOS) to select everything on the page.
+If there are too many labels and selecting them with the mouse is cumbersome, you can click outside the textarea and press Ctrl-A (Cmd-A on macOS) to select everything on the page.

 ## Building